 Get on Yelp!
 So many tour operators ignore Yelp that it makes you wonder what they did to annoy people so badly.
 Yelp is growing everywhere.
 While it is still most important in the USA, it is getting significant traction in many other countries.
 Another advantage of getting listed on Yelp is that their listings often rank highly in Google for money-making keywords.
 You can piggy-back on their success just by having a free listing!

 Why You Should Get a Profile

-Yelp is kicking serious butt.
-With 139 million visitors monthly(opens in a new tab) (and growing), it’d be reasonable to say that you should be paying attention to it!
-Compare that to Twitter’s 280 million(opens in a new tab) or TripAdvisor’s 315 million(opens in a new tab).
+Yelp is a major player.
+With 178 million unique monthly visitors(opens in a new tab) (and growing), it’d be reasonable to say that you should be paying attention to it!
+Compare that to Twitter’s 186 million daily users(opens in a new tab) or TripAdvisor’s 315 million(opens in a new tab).
 It’s definitely something you shouldn’t be ignoring.